crowplexus/yu-pan-ko/dictionary.md

 sa - "Me"

-sapon - An way of greeting someone you don't know
+sapon - A way of greeting someone you don't know
 - i.e: sapon! upaf-sesen pāsun nun | Hello!
 Are you feeling well?

 satu - "Human"